jake5253/randomtidbits/disk_backup_tip.md

 If the disk is in good working condition, you will get better compression if you wash the empty space on the disk with zeros.
 If the disk is failing, skip this step.

 If you're imaging an entire disk then you will want to wash each of the partitions on the disk.
+  *Note: this is unnecessary on SSDs, NVMEs and other flash-based media

 **CAUTION**: Be careful, you want to set the _of=_ to a file in the mounted partition, **NOT THE PARTITION ITSELF**!